ociu/sphinx-traceability-extension/doc/usage.rst

 :group: *optional*, *choice: top/bottom*

     The *group* argument can be used to group source items that don't have any target items.
 You can explicitly specify to have them grouped at the *top* or *bottom* of the matrix.
-    When omitted the grouping defaults to "top"

 :nocaptions: *optional*, *flag*